-Algorithm 1 has been used over a grid with 2.5 km of spac-

-ing, which is the resolution of the MEPS grid (see Sect.
+Algorithm 1 has been used over a grid with 2.5 km of spacing, which is the resolution of the MEPS grid (see Sect.
 3).
-The parameters are $\varepsilon^2 = 0.1$ , $\nu = 0.1$ , $p{mx} = 200$ , and $L_i = 50$ km constant.
-A Gaussian function has been used in $\Gamma^u$ . $D_i$ is estimated adaptively on the grid as the distance between is estimated adaptively on the grid as the distance between ${75}$ the grid point and the 10th closest observation location with upper and lower bounds of 3 and 10 km, respectively.
-The settings are such that the analyses would stay much closer to the observations than to the forecasts, where observations are available.
-The analysis uncertainty will reflect, locally, both the forecast ensemble spread and the averaged innova-

-- tion.
-The two parameters of $p{mx}$ and $D_i$ are used to limit the number of observations that can influence the analysis at a grid point.
-The localization parameter, $L_i$ , is set to a rather large value, such that the dynamics of the forecasts ensemble are evident in the results.
-The observation error covariance - matrix of Eq.
-(7) is defined with a diagonal $\Gamma^{o}$ , which is a situation where radar-derived and in situ observations are assumed to have the same precision; moreover, we are ignoring the spatial correlation of radar-derived observation errors.
-An investigation of spatially correlated radar-derived observation spatially correlated radar-derived observation observation between the spatial correlation of spatially correlated radar-derived observation between the spatial correlation of spatially correlated radar-derived observation between the spatial correlated radar-derived observation between the spatial correlation of spatially correlated radar-derived observation between the spatial correlation between t - vation errors is outside the scope of this study.
-Note that those settings are useful for the illustration of the method, while for operational applications other settings may be more appropriate, such as a smaller value of $L_i$ or a more sophisticated characterization of the observation errors, for example.
+The parameters are $\varepsilon^2 = 0.1$, $\nu = 0.1$, $p{\text{mx}} = 200$, and $L_i = 0.1$ settings are such that the analyses would stay much closer to the observations than to the forecasts, where observations are available.
+The analysis uncertainty will reflect, locally, both the forecast ensemble spread and the averaged innovation.
+The two parameters of p{mx} and D_i are used to limit the number of observations that can influence the analysis at a grid point.
+The localization parameter, L_i , is set to a rather large value, such that the dynamics of the forecasts ensemble are evident in the results.
+The observation error covariance matrix of Eq.
+(7) is defined with a diagonal Γ^0 , which is a situation where radar-derived and in situ observations are assumed to have the same precision; moreover, we are ignoring the spatial correlation of radar-derived observation errors.
+An investigation of spatially correlated radar-derived observation errors is outside the scope of this study.
+Note that those settings are useful for the illustration of the method, while for operational applications other settings may be more appropriate, such as a smaller value of L_i or a more sophisticated characterization of the observation errors, for example.